jvalin17/FileComparison/README.md

 ##### Algorithm:

 First it will check if both file sizes are same or not.
-If file sizes are not same, it means it is different files and so it will return Boolean False
+If file sizes are not same, it means it is different files and so it will return Boolean False.

-If both file sizes are same
+If both file sizes are same.
 It will compare both files’ content with a chunk of bytes at a time.

-If the chunks do not match, it will return Boolean value false and break the loop
+If the chunks do not match, it will return Boolean value false and break the loop.

-At the end, if everything is same, it will return
+At the end, if everything is same, it will return.

 ##### Complexity:
  Time Complexity: O(n) if size is n bytes
  Space Complexity: O(m) if chunk size is m

 ##### Tests:
 It checks for following tests:
 Both Empty Files Test
 Both Same Files Test
 Both Different Image Files Test